Updating to the latest version without the Pro features of the Theme Updater is a manual process. This approach involves three main steps:

 Get the Latest Theme Version

-Obtain the latest theme version with the Theme Updater App or through the Shopify Theme Store.
+Obtain the latest theme version with the Free plan features of the Theme Updater or through the Shopify Theme Store.

 Both options are free.

-Flex, Turbo, and Superstore are limited to the Theme Updater App option
+Flex, Turbo, and Superstore are limited to the Theme Updater option

 Retrieve the latest version from the Shopify Theme Store listing page for your theme.
 Click Add latest version to add the theme version to your admin.

-The Theme Updater App can install the most recent version of your registered theme.
-This feature is available for all plans (Basic, Pro, and Free).
+Use the Theme Updater to install the most recent version of your registered theme.
+This feature is available for both plans (Pro and Free).
 You do not need to be on a subscription plan in order to obtain a fresh download of your theme, but the theme must be registered.

-In the Theme Updater App, click Actions beside your theme to select Install default theme.
+In the Theme Updater, click Actions beside your theme to select Install default theme.

 Type in a new theme name, then click Install.